rohitvincent/tgco-2409/README.md

 # EXTRA POINTS

 What is the best test strategy for an application like this?
-The team with highest test coverage will be awarded 5 extra points!
+The team with the best test strategy will be awarded 5 extra points!

 Tip: No, "I will let QA decide" is not an option